dlvp/dlvp.github.io/_posts/2017-12-03-Economics-laffer.markdown

 My readers (according to Google Analytics they are a folk from Russia and another one from Boston) will surely recognize in the previous explanation of the Laffer curve, a statement of the so called Rolle's theorem:

-<i>any real-valued differentiable function that attains equal values at two distinct points must have at least one stationary point somewhere between them</i>.
+<em>"any real-valued differentiable function that attains equal values at two distinct points must have at least one stationary point somewhere between them"</em>.

 In particular if the function is positive there will be a maximum.
 This is the special point T.